-As indicated in Note 1 (c) deferred tax assets are recognised only to the extent that it is probable that future taxable profit will be available against which the benefits of the deferred tax asset can be utilised.
-Having regard to the recognition criteria contained in AASB 112 Income Taxes, the Directors resolved to wholly derecognise the deferred tax asset balance of \$601,386 and the deferred tax liability balance of \$470, which were previously recognised.
+As indicated in Note 1 (c) deferred tax assets are recognised only to the extent it is probable that future taxable profit will be available against which the benefits of the deferred tax asset can be utilised.
+The Group's ability to generate future taxable profits are uncertain as at 30 June 2021, therefore, no deferred tax asset or liability is recognised as at the reporting date.